jason-kerney/blog/_drafts/2024-08-29-tools-to-manage-tech-debt.md

 #### Heavily Relied Upon ####

-When a problem is manifested in a system, it will effect all subsystems that rely on that system.
+When a problem is manifested in a system, it will affect all subsystems that rely on that system.
 This creates a chain of failures that cascades and increases impact.

 In **Custom Developed** software, this can be a file or library that is used in several parts of a system or even across multiples systems.